karol-bekieszczuk/errander/docs/README.md

 # Errander sample application

+This is sample application allowing users to create and assign errands to users.

 ## Setup

 Clone repository, create and activate virtual environment, install requirements, fill necessary settings in settings.py and run project